KokTeng00/grammar_correction/README.md

 2. Install the prerequisites
 3. Run the Jupyter notebook

-## Running the tests

-Explain how to run the automated tests for this system.

-## Deployment

-Add additional notes about how to deploy this on a live system.

 ## Built With

 * [PyTorch](https://pytorch.org/) - The deep learning framework used